 I concluded my Berlin travel guide visiting only the above-mentioned places in nearly five hours, before making it to the central station, collecting my luggage, and catching the airport shuttle, which takes nearly 15 to 20 minutes to get to the airport, depending upon the time of the day.
 If it’s busy on the roads, keep another 10-15 minutes of buffer time to avoid any disaster.

-And a bonus: If you think you’ve another half an hour or so in hand, five minutes walk from Brandenburg Gate is the powerful Jewish Memorial, which definitely is worth a visit.
+If you think you’ve another half an hour or so in hand, five-minute walk from Brandenburg Gate is the powerful Jewish Memorial, which definitely is worth a visit.
 Try to enter the underground museum here (also free entry), it is well worth your while.

 Among all the other big towns I’ve explored in Germany so far, including Stuttgart and Frankfurt, Berlin remains one of the most fun, coolest and diverse towns.
 There’s a constant sense of motion here!